Orthodox Judaism Has Inspired The Most Provocative New Fashion Trend Today With Prairie Dresses

 “They really look like the party dresses that you would’ve wanted when you were six, or like the dresses that characters in your favorite book would have worn.”

-For New York fashion week, Batsheva Hay staged her new designs inside a diner in Tribeca, with models drinking milkshakes.
+For New York Fashion Week, Batsheva Hay staged her new designs inside a diner in Tribeca, with models drinking milkshakes.
 Women’s Wear Daily commented that when it came to these new prairie dresses, there was something that was “strangely compelling about Hay’s audacious treatment of a look that should have no place in modern society.”

-While the dresses themselves certainly hearken back to a bygone era, the fabrics that Hay chooses for her prairie dresses are thoroughly modern and come in bold pinks, green metallics and shimmery golds.
+While the dresses themselves certainly hearken back to a bygone era, the fabrics that Hay chooses for her prairie dresses are thoroughly modern and come in bold pinks, green metallics, and shimmery golds.

-It remains to be seen how long the prairie dress trend will last, but if Batsheva Hay’s business and New York fashion week are anything to go by, there are women everywhere who will be flocking to purchase her new inspired line of clothing.
+It remains to be seen how long the prairie dress trend will last, but if Batsheva Hay’s business and New York Fashion Week are anything to go by, there are women everywhere who will be flocking to purchase her new inspired line of clothing.